Dwight York: Controversy surrounding York's conviction

 Supporters of York have argued that his sentence was excessively punitive, noting that in January 2003, he initially accepted a plea bargain that would have resulted in a 15-year prison term.
 However, U.S. District Judge Hugh Lawson rejected the deal, deeming it “too lenient”.
-When York's trial reopened in January 2004, ABC News (United States) projected that "York could be sentenced to up to 40 years".
+When York's trial reopened in January 2004, ABC News projected that "York could be sentenced to up to 40 years".

 More than half of York's sentence (70 years out of 135 years) stemmed from racketeering, money laundering and conspiracy charges under the Racketeer Influenced and Corrupt Organizations Act (RICO), a federal law designed to combat organized crime.

 Critics, such as those cited in an essay published by Trinity College, have argued that local law enforcement, particularly Putnam County Sheriff Howard Sills, acted excessively.
 After the conviction, the government seized the Nuwaubian compound Tama-Re, demolished the property and sold the land.
 Critics point to the fact that proceeds from the sale of the land were distributed to the FBI and the Putnam County Sheriff's department.